History of Vilnius: Origins until 1400

-English king Henry IV spent the full year of 1390 supporting the unsuccessful siege of Vilnius by Teutonic Knights with his 300 fellow knights.
-During this campaign, Henry Bolingbroke also bought captured Lithuanian princes and then apparently took them back to England.
-King Henry's second expedition to Lithuania in 1392 illustrates the financial benefits to the Order of these guest crusaders.
+In the 14th century, Lithuania was frequently invaded by the Teutonic Order.
+The future King of England Henry IV (then Henry Bolingbroke) spent a full year in 1390 supporting the unsuccessful siege of Vilnius by Teutonic Knights with his 300 knights.
+During this campaign, he bought captured Lithuanian women and children, and took them back to Königsberg for conversion to Christianity.
+King Henry's second expedition to Lithuania in 1392 illustrates the financial benefits of these guest crusaders to the Order.
 His small army consisted of over 100 men, including longbow archers and six minstrels, at a total cost to the Lancastrian purse of £4,360.
-Much of this sum benefited the local economy through the purchase of silverware and the hiring of boats and equipment.
 Despite the efforts of Bolingbroke and his English crusaders, two years of attacks on Vilnius proved fruitless.

+During the inaugurations of Lithuanian monarchs, Gediminas' Cap was placed on the monarch's head by the Bishop of Vilnius in Vilnius Cathedral.

+15th century

+In 1409, Gediminas' Tower was built in Vilnius.
+In 1413, the city became the capital of the newly formed Vilnius Voivodeship by the Union of Horodło.
+In 1426, the Church of St. John was built.
+In 1469, the Church of Saints Bernard and Francis founded.
+At the end of the 15th century, St. Anne's Church was built, and consecrated in 1500.

+The gradual Polonization of Vilnius, which began in the late 14th century, proceeded through the influx of Polish elements and assimilation of non-Polish burghers.
+The early Polish population was composed mainly of clerics, craftsmen and merchants, who migrated to the Lithuanian capital in particularly noticeable numbers after the Polish court of Sigismund August moved to Vilnius.

+Early 16th century until 1569

 Between 1503 and 1522, for the sake of protection from Crimean Tatar attacks, the city was surrounded by defensive walls that had nine gates and three towers.
 Communities of Lithuanians, Jews, Ruthenians, and Germans were present in different areas of Vilnius.
 The Orthodox inhabitants concentrated in the eastern part of the city left of the "Castle Street", while most Germans and Jews occupied the western side of the city around the "German Street".
 The town reached the peak of its development under the reign of Sigismund II Augustus, Grand Duke of Lithuania and King of Poland, who relocated there in 1544.
-In the 16th century, Vilnius became a constantly growing and developing city, as Grand Duke of Lithuania and King of Poland Sigismund II Augustus and his mother queen Bona Sforza were spending much of their time in the Royal Palace of Lithuania.
+In 1547, Sigismund II Augustus moved his royal court from Kraków to Vilnius, which had a great influence on the intellectual life of the region.
+In 1548, Sigismund II finished the Renaissance style reconstruction of the Palace of the Grand Dukes of Lithuania, which was started by his father Sigismund I. In the 16th century, Vilnius became a constantly growing and developing city, as Grand Duke of Lithuania and King of Poland Sigismund II Augustus and his mother queen Bona Sforza were spending much of their time in the Royal Palace of Lithuania.

-The Polonization of Vilnius proceeded through the influx of Polish elements and assimilation of non-Polish burghers.
-It started in the late 14th century with the arrival of Polish clergy, followed by artisans and merchants; they migrated in larger numbers after the Polish court of Sigismund August moved to the city.